Sus-Shang/yuxinxinyu_project/README.md

 ### 2. Views
 * Map

-A view that shows a map that displays location of squirrels sightings: /map
+A view that shows a map that displays location of the first 100 squirrels' sightings

+Located at: /map

 * Sighting List

-A view that lists all squirrel sightings with links to view each sighting: /sightings
+A view that lists all squirrel sightings with links to view each sighting

+Located at: /sightings

 * Update

-A view to update a particular sighting: /sightings/unique-squirrel-id
+A view to update a particular sighting

+Located at : /sightings/unique-squirrel-id

 * Details

-A view to list the specific details of a unique squirrel ID. /sightings/unique-squirrel-id/IDdetails
+A view to list the specific details of a unique squirrel ID

+Located at: /sightings/unique-squirrel-id/IDdetails

 * Add

-A view to create a new sighting: /sightings/add
+A view to create a new sighting

+Located at: /sightings/add

 * Stats

-A view with general stats about the sightings: /sightings/stats
+A view with general stats about the sightings

+Located at: /sightings/stats

 ## Group Information